mattsantand/pynumericalphasematching/doc/source/how-to.rst

 Wavelength dependent: 2D
 ------------------------

-The following block of code creates a 4cm-long, ideal waveguide and calculates its phasematching spectrum for the parametric down conversion (PDC) process 775nm (TE) -> 1550nm(TE) + 1550nm(TM), with polarisation defined in parentheses.
+The following code creates a 4cm-long, ideal waveguide and calculates its phasematching spectrum for the parametric down conversion (PDC) process 775nm (TE) :math:`\rightarrow` 1550nm(TE) + 1550nm(TM), with polarisation defined in parentheses.
 The spectrum is calculated scannning the signal and idler fields at 1550nm within 10nm.
 The function :func:`pynumpm.utils.calculate_poling_period` is used to compute the correct poling period for the central wavelengths of the process.